This course is perfect for students studying International Relations and/or Politics who have a particular interest in the USA

 Springhill Suites Security

 - Springhill Suites has a service desk staffed 24-7.
-The staff can answer any questions residents have and can help resolve maintenance issues by contacting maintenance staff.
+The staff can answer any questions residents have and can help resolve maintenance issues by contacting the maintenance staff.

 - The front door to Springhill Suites is locked beginning at 11pm and residents will be buzzed in by hotel staff.